manuelp/jfilter/README.md

 // c.getClause() = "p.name=?"
 ```

-And to bind the parameter in a full JDBC query:
+And to bind the parameters in a full JDBC query:

 ```java
 f.bindParameters().call(Pair.pair(ParamIndex.paramIndex(4), statement));